Periodontal Therapy For The Treatment of Gum Disease

 We know this is a pretty technical term so let us break down for you to understand better.
 Debridement is the removal of large amounts of plaque and tartar from the teeth.
 It is needed when you have large amounts of build up that usually occurs when you have not been to a dentist in a while.

-During the procedure, Dr. Holladay will use a combination of hand tools and ultrasonic devices to dislodge the plaque and tarter from underneath the gum-line.
-Lastly, some hydrogen-peroxide is used to clean the area.
+During the procedure, Dr. Holladay will use a combination of hand tools and ultrasonic devices to dislodge the plaque and tartar from underneath the gum-line.
+Lastly, some hydrogen peroxide is used to clean the area.

 Debridement is often the first step in treating gum disease.
 After completion, Dr. Holladay will re-evaluate your mouth and determine a course of treatment.
 It’s important to to stop gum disease and not allow it to progress any further.

 Scaling and Root Planing For Gum Disease Treatment

 The upper level of infection in the pockets around your teeth can be removed using specialized instruments.
 This procedure is called, “Scaling and Root Planing,” “Phase One Treatment” or “Initial Therapy.”
 It is done under local anesthesia and is a careful cleaning of the root surfaces to remove plaque and calculus (tartar) from deep periodontal pockets and to smooth the tooth root to remove bacterial toxins.

 Many of our patients report having a very clean feeling after having this treatment done.
 However the treatment of gum disease doesn’t stop there.
 It continues when you go home and continue a regular oral hygiene program.
 Many people often ask how they can stay out of the dentist office and avoid expensive dental procedures.
 The answer is simple.
 Get regular check-ups, keep scheduled cleanings and keep it up at home.